rohitcricket/udacitynanodegreewebproject4/README.md

 Gulp can be downloaded at http://gulpjs.com/.
 Instructions are easy to follow.

+Some key points to optimize the files were:
+1. Minimized css, js and images.
+2. Used transform: translateZ(0) from http://blog.teamtreehouse.com/increase-your-sites-performance-with-hardware-accelerated-css.
+Saw improvement on the fps.
+3. Moved out code of loops that don't have to be used again and again.
+4. Used async js where applicable.
+5. Used index.html (e.g. index.html for pizza.html) for using HTTP server and ngrok.

 I included comments in each file to show what was modified to improve perfomance.

 ## Website Performance Optimization portfolio project